the love story of the couple

 The couple secretly married on December 25, 2010, on an Indonesian island.
 Two later they had their first daughter, India Rose, and in March 2014 their twins Tristán and Sasha were born.
 Both have an agenda full of commitments, which they let know through their social networks.

-Elsa achieved world fame for her participation in four films of the saga Fast and furious, He has also participated in Spanish, French, Italian and British productions.
+Elsa achieved worldwide fame for her participation in four films of the saga Fast and furious, He has also participated in Spanish, French, Italian and British productions.

 Chris Hemsworth and Elsa Pataky: their best photos